Mohr v. Williams

 Mohr v.
 Williams, 104 N.W.
 12 (Minn.
 1905) is a decision of the Minnesota Supreme Court authored by Calvin L. Brown.
-For almost a century, this case has been used in first-year Torts classes in American law schools to teach students about consent.
+For almost a century, this case has been used in first-year Torts classes in American law schools to teach students about informed consent.

 Background

 Dr. Williams was a physician and surgeon, practicing in Saint Paul, Minnesota and specializing in disorders of the ear.
 Mrs. Mohr was a patient who came to Dr. Williams complaining of trouble with her right ear.
 Dr. Williams examined her right ear and he discovered that there was a large perforation in the eardrum, that there was a large polyp in the middle ear, and that the ossicles of the middle ear were probably diseased.
 Dr. Williams also examined Mrs. Mohr's left ear, but he was unable to make a full examination because of a foreign substance in the left ear.

 On Dr. Williams' recommendation, Mrs. Mohr agreed to have surgery on her right ear to remove the polyp and diseased ossicles.
 Anesthetics were used during the operation.
 After the patient was unconscious, Dr. Williams made a full examination of Mrs. Mohr's left ear and discovered that it was in a worse state than her right ear: there was a small perforation high up in the drum membrane, hooded and with rough edges, and the bone of the inner wall of the middle ear was diseased and dead.
 Dr. Williams also examined the right ear and found that it was not in as bad a condition as he had anticipated.
 He therefore decided to operate on the left ear instead of the right, performing an ossiculectomy, removing a part of the drum membrane and scraping away the diseased portion of the inner ear.

 Mrs. Mohr later brought suit against Dr. Williams, claiming that he had damaged her hearing and seriously injured her person, and that, because she had not consented to surgery on her left ear, his actions were wrongful and unlawful and constituted an assault and battery.
 Mrs. Mohr asked the court to award her $20,000 in damages.
 A trial was held in the district court for Ramsey County, Minnesota and the jury found for Mrs. Mohr and awarded her $14,322.50 in damages.
 The trial judge set aside the jury's verdict as excessive.
 Both parties appealed.

 On appeal, Mrs. Mohr's lawyers, H. A. Loughran and S. C. Olmstead, argued that Mrs. Mohr's consent was necessary and without consent, Dr. Williams' actions constituted an assault and battery.
 Dr. Williams' lawyers, Keith, Evans, Thompson & Fairchild and John D. O'Brien, argued that in circumstances such as this, where a physician acted to arrest disease and save life, a physician's actions should be held lawful even if the patient did not explicitly consent to the surgery.